VolkovLabs/volkovlabs.io/docs/index.md

 # Our Plugins

 Our plugins for Grafana represents three categories: Manage, Operate, and Visualize.
+Most of them are available in the [Grafana Catalog](https://grafana.com/grafana/plugins/) and can be installed in Cloud and On-Premises.

 <img src="/img/plugins.svg" />

-## Grafana Catalog

-Most of our plugins are available in the [Grafana Catalog](https://grafana.com/grafana/plugins/) and can be installed in Cloud and On-Premises.

 ## Private Repository